innogames/slack-bot/readme.md

           - reply Tadaa: Take a look on http://{{ .ENVIRONMENT }}.example.com
 ```
 **Step by step:**
-The `trigger` is a regular expression to start the job which may contain named groups.
+The `trigger` is a regular expression to start the job, which may contain named groups.
 The regexp groups will be matched to the job parameters automatically.

-Then you can use `deploy bugfix-1234 to test` to start the jenkins job.
+Then you can use `deploy bugfix-1234 to test` to start the Jenkins job.

 **Note:** You can always start this job also via `start job DeployBranch master`.
 The `trigger` is just an alternative.

-The `onsuccess` is a hook which will be executed when a job ist started via this bot.
+The `onsuccess` is a hook which will be executed when a job is started via this bot.
-In addition `onsuccess` and `onerror` is also available...e.g. to send custom error messages.
+In addition, `onsuccess` and `onerror` is also available...e.g. to send custom error messages.

 ### Cron